billsacks/prototypes-ctsm-canopyhydrology_tracers/README.md

   arrays?
 The former leads to simpler, more stable interfaces, but the latter does a better job at showing data flow.

-# Reasons I was initially inclined to having things broken out
+# Reasons I was at least initially inclined to having things broken out

 - I like the rule that routines that have interesting science shouldn't be complicated / obscured by tracer-related code.
 This is violated by